DEC logoRULES AND REGULATIONS

 1. Compacted subgrade, free of frost, roots, and debris.

-5. 1½ inches of bituminous concrete top course
+5. One and a half inches (1½") of bituminous concrete top course

 b.
 The portion of the parking lots, loading docks, and driveway subject to truck traffic, truck and container storage, and other railroad related vehicles, shall be constructed of bituminous concrete pavement.
 The construction specifications shall be the following: